-Fumigation and localized drywood termite treatments are the two main traditional treatments.
+Fumigation and localized drywood termite treatments are the two main traditional or old type of treatments.

 2. Dow AgroSciences’ aggressive advertisement combined with easier marketing of fumigations.

 A fumigation tent placed on neighbor’s house scares other people living nearby too. it triggers them to call the company who put that tent.
 It is also easy to market your company if you just put a big sign on that tent, especially combined with direct mail and sending your sales team and/or inspectors to knock neighbors doors.
 It seems that there is no house in Southern California where the free DVD of above company about “wonders of fumigation” has not been delivered.
 This video shows part of it.
 Even the fumigation company who posted the video removed our very detailed comments which literally destroyed the myths Dow embedded on heads of so many people.
 However, luckily we have it saved on our another articles FUMIGATION VS. GREEN FOAMING

 3. Big market share held by national companies for all the wrong reasons and without proper management.